-5.2.2 Using a binary package
+6.2.2 Using a binary package

 For production purposes, we recommend official binary packages.
-You can choose from three Tarantool versions: 1.6 (stable), 1.7 (release candidate) or 1.8 (alpha).
-An automatic build system creates, tests and publishes packages for every push into a corresponding branch (1.6, 1.7 or 1.8) at Tarantool's GitHub repository.
+You can choose from two Tarantool versions: 1.7 (stable) or 1.8 (alpha).
+An automatic build system creates, tests and publishes packages for every push into a corresponding branch (1.7 or 1.8) at Tarantool's GitHub repository.